 Natural gas appliances are more energy efficient than their electric counterparts, and natural gas users thus conserve energy resources and reduce greenhouse gas emissions.
-According to the American Gas Association (AGA), while the number of natural gas residential customers increased 71 percent since 1970, the average customer today uses 39 percent less natural gas than they did 38 years ago.
+According to the American Gas Association (AGA), the average customer today uses 40 percent less natural gas than they did 40 years ago.
+While the number of natural gas residential customers increased 71% since 1970, total use of natural gas and greenhouse gases has remained flat.
 By using energy wisely, weatherizing homes, using energy-efficient appliances and installing programmable thermostats, customers reduce greenhouse gas emissions.

 Electricity demand is still growing to light our homes and businesses as well as power computers and other electronic devices.
-Clean-burning natural gas is used to generate an increasing amount of electricity, providing nearly one-third of our nation's electricity in 2012.
+Clean-burning natural gas is used to generate an increasing amount of electricity, providing over one-fourth of our nation's electricity in 2014.
 As older, coal-burning electric generation facilities are phased out for environmental reasons, the nation is relying more on natural gas to reduce pollution and total greenhouse gases produced by electric generation.

 Source: EIA, DOE

 Site vs. Source Emissions: